 CMS released the latest Supplemental Security Income (SSI) percentages for fiscal year (FY) 2018 that should be used when filing affected Medicare cost reports.

 The FY 2019 Inpatient Prospective Payment System (IPPS) Final Rule changed documentation requirements when submitting cost reports for periods beginning on or after October 1, 2018.

 As part of the cost report filing, DSH-qualifying hospitals must now include a detailed listing of its Medicaid eligible days that correspond to the Medicaid eligible days claimed in the cost report.

 In addition, hospitals need to provide patient detailed charity care data tied to the hospital’s actual filings on the Worksheet S-10.

-CMS has provided examples of the information needed to support S-10 data such as:
+CMS provided examples of the information needed to support S-10 data, such as: